PeaBeeJay/ess-helm-script/README.md

 The script will now ask you what domain will be used for your server.
 You will input your domain plus the TLD (eg. if you owned google.com you would enter `google.com`)

 The script will run through installing all the required packages and setting up necessary config files.
-The only part that will require input is at the end where it will ask if you want to configure nginx, enter y for yes, or n if you intend to setup your own reverse proxy.
+The only part that will require input is at the end where it will ask if you want to configure , enter y for yes, or n if you intend to setup your own reverse proxy.